rwols/gintonic/README.md

 # gintonic

 Welcome to gintonic!
 This is a personal render engine of me.
+The current render strategy is deferred rendering.

 # Building